-Each Indenture contains limitations on the right of the Trustee, as a creditor of the Issuers, to obtain payment of claims in certain cases, or to realize on certain property received in respect of any such claim as security or otherwise.
-In the case of an Event of Default under the Subordinated Indenture, the Trustee, as trustee under the Senior Indenture, may be deemed to have a conflicting interest and may be required to resign as Trustee under the Subordinated Indenture.
-In addition, the Trustee may be deemed to have a conflicting interest and may be required to resign as Trustee if at the time of a default under the Applicable Indenture it is a creditor of the Issuers.
+Chemical Bank is the agent bank and a lender under the Bank Agreement.
+Each Indenture contains limitations on the right of the Trustee, as a creditor of the Issuers, to obtain payment of claims in certain cases, or to realize on certain property received in respect of any such claims as security or otherwise.
+In addition, in case of an Event of Default under an Indenture, the Trustee, by virtue of being a creditor of the Issuers, would be deemed to have a conflicting interest within the meaning of the Trust Indenture Act and may be required to resign as Trustee under such Indenture.